Mhuzvar/ultimateDDguide/visa-and-permits.md

 {% embed url="https://www.roc-taiwan.org/cz_cs/post/113.html" %}

 In fall of 2021 the office was ridiculously slow.
 Website says visa should take two days, someone claimed a week through email.
-Realistically they said "a few more days" every time someone called leading to almost two weeks processing time ended by erratic speedrun after quite literary tens of phonecalls.
+Realistically they said "a few more days" every time someone called leading to almost two weeks processing time ended by erratic speedrun after quite literaly tens of phonecalls.

 ## ARC